 This type has an inflatable tube that goes around your neck, and it uses a strap you attach around your back and between your legs to secure it.
 Some of these have pockets for personal items

-There are a ton of companies that make these, but the SealBuddy snorkel vest is a good product that people like, at an affordable price.
-It comes in different colors, all bright and easy to see.
+There are a ton of companies that make these, but the Scuba Choice snorkel vest is a good product that people like, at an affordable price.
+It comes in different colors.

-And the ScubaMax Snorkeling Vest is another good option that also gives you some pockets at a higher price.
+And the Typhoon Snorkeling Vest is another good option that also gives you a pocket at a higher price.

 This second jacket type is less common.
 Instead of straps, it has fabric on the back.
 Sometimes the back fabric is a thin neoprene that ads warmth.
 Some of these don't require a crotch strap.
 Pockets are an option depending on the brand.